 Discounts for vacancy on residential rental property are also available.
 Please contact Alachua County office of WASTE COLLECTION at (352) 338-3233.

 Taxpayers may choose to pay their property taxes quarterly by participating in an installment payment plan.
 To be eligible for the plan, the taxpayers’ prior year taxes must exceed $ 100.00.
-Those who qualify must fill out and return an Installment Plan application form to the Tax Collector’s Office no later than May 1st (application forms are available at the any location) or they can be printed off the web.
+Those who qualify must fill out and return a 2015 Installment Payment Application to the Tax Collector’s Office no later than May 1st (application forms are available at the any location) or they can be printed off the web.

 The plan requires that the first installment be made no later than June 30th.
 Failure to make the first payment will automatically terminate the participant’s eligibility for the remainder of the year.
 The taxpayer will then be sent a regular tax bill in November.